-The theme for the 2023 Annual Catholic Appeal is “Living Our Faith.”
-Our Annual Catholic Appeal enables us to fund our Diocesan Pastoral Center ministry offices and programs that help our community members to live their faith.
-They include our schools and programs to support faith formation at all ages, to strengthen families, to promote a culture of life, to care for creation, to engage youth and young adults, to sustain our clergy and those preparing for the priesthood, and to assist the marginalized.
+Our Annual Catholic Appeal enables us to fund Pastoral Center ministries and programs that help our community members live their faith.
+These ministries and programs are the hands and feet of Christ.
+Your donations contribute to the support of our Catholic schools and programs to support faith formation at all ages, to strengthen families, to promote a culture of life, to care for creation, to engage youth and young adults, to sustain our retired clergy and those preparing for the priesthood, and to extend a helping hand to the marginalized.

-Please click the image below for an expanded view of Father Nick’s letter:
+Please click the image below for an expanded view of Father Bart’s letter:

 Thank You for Your Support!